 According to section 15 of the Employees' Compensation Ordinance, an employer must notify the Commissioner for Labour of any accident or prescribed occupational disease, irrespective of whether the accident or the occupational disease gives rise to any liability to pay compensation.
 Notice of any accident which results in the death of the employee within 3 days after the accident shall be given to the Commissioner for Labour by the employer not later than 7 days after the accident irrespective of whether the accident gives rise to any liability to pay compensation.
-Notice of any accident which results in the total or partial incapacity of the employee shall be given to the Commissioner for Labour by the employer not later than 14 days after the accident, irrespective of whether the accident gives rise to any liability to pay compensation.
+Notice of any accident which results in the employee shall be given to the Commissioner for Labour by the employee shall be given to the Commissioner for Labour by the employee shall be given to the Commissioner for Labour by the employee shall be given to the Commissioner for Labour by the accident, irrespective of whether the accident gives rise to any liability to pay compensation.
+Notice of any accident gives rise to any liability to pay compensation.
+Notice of whether the accident gives rise to any liability to pay compensation.
+Notice of whether the accident gives rise to any liability to pay compensation.
 Any employer who without reasonable excuse fails to serve notice commits an offense and is liable to a fine up to HK\$50,000.